MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-G-Payment-Clinical-Diagnostic-Laboratory-Tests/section-414.507.md

 ##### § 414.507 Payment for clinical diagnostic laboratory tests. #####

-Link to an amendment published at 85 FR 85028, Dec.
-28, 2020.

 (a) *General rule.* Except as provided in paragraph (d) of this section, and §§ 414.508 and 414.522, the payment rate for a CDLT furnished on or after January 1, 2018, is equal to the weighted median for the test, as calculated under paragraph (b) of this section.
 Each payment rate will be in effect for a period of one calendar year for ADLTs and three calendar years for all other CDLTs, until the year following the next data collection period.

 (b) *Methodology.* For each test under paragraph (a) of this section for which applicable information is reported, the weighted median is calculated by arraying the distribution of all private payor rates, weighted by the volume for each payor and each laboratory.

 (c) The payment amounts established under this section are not subject to any adjustment, such as geographic, budget neutrality, annual update, or other adjustment.

-(d) *Phase-in of payment reductions.* For years 2018 through 2023, the payment rates established under this section for each CDLT that is not a new ADLT or new CDLT, may not be reduced by more than the following amounts for -
+(d) *Phase-in of payment reductions.* For years 2018 through 2024, the payment rates established under this section for each CDLT that is not a new ADLT or new CDLT, may not be reduced by more than the following amounts for -

 (1) 2018 - 10 percent of the national limitation amount for the test in 2017.